trixi-framework/Trixi.jl/docs/src/meshes/dgmulti_mesh.md

-# Unstructured simplicial meshes and the `DGMulti` solver
+# Unstructured meshes and the `DGMulti` solver

-Trixi includes support for simplicial meshes via the `DGMulti` solver type, which is based on the [StartUpDG.jl](https://github.com/jlchan/StartUpDG.jl) package. `DGMulti` solvers also provides support for quadrilateral and hexahedral meshes, though this feature is currently restricted to Cartesian grids.
+Trixi includes support for simplicial and tensor product meshes via the `DGMulti` solver type, which is based on the [StartUpDG.jl](https://github.com/jlchan/StartUpDG.jl) package.
+`DGMulti` solvers also provide support for quadrilateral and hexahedral meshes, though this feature is currently restricted to Cartesian grids.
 On these line/quad/hex meshes, the `DGMulti` solver also allows to use all (finite domain) SBP derivative operators provided by [SummationByPartsOperators.jl](https://github.com/ranocha/SummationByPartsOperators.jl),